 If you’re not happy after 30 nights and before the 100-night trial ends, you can contact the company to arrange a return or exchange.
-This is a necessary step, as the company must authorize all returns.
-Some accessories, including bases, cannot be returned.
+This is a necessary step, as Sleep Number must authorize all returns.
+Some accessories, including bases, can’t be returned.

 Sleep Number mattresses have a 15-year limited warranty against defects in material and workmanship under normal use.
-If you have a claim during the first warranty year, you do not have to pay for repairs, but you may be responsible for shipping fees.
+If you have a claim during the first warranty year, you don’t have to pay for repairs, but you may be responsible for shipping fees.

 Costs go up significantly after the first year.
 Through year 11, you’re responsible for paying 30 percent plus 5 percent for each year from the date of purchase if you have a claim.
 From year 11 to year 15, you’ll pay 85 percent of the costs if you have a claim.